BestTimesToVisit.com Logo

 What is the best time of year to visit Addis Ababa for pleasant weather?

 Addis Ababa has a relatively mild climate year-round, but the best time to visit is during the dry seasons – from October to November and from February to May.
-These months offer sunny days and comfortable temperatures, perfect for exploring the city and its surroundings.
-You'll avoid the heavy rains of the wet seasons.
+These months offer sunshine and comfortable temperatures, perfect for exploring the city and its surroundings.
+However, be aware that even during the dry season, there can be occasional showers.

 What are some essential cultural customs I should be aware of when visiting Addis Ababa?